Offers & Promotions

 It is a legal requirement for a lost passport to be returned to the passport office and Found Passports will therefore be handed to the police.

-UK Border Agency officers will scan passports of all passengers who have been outside the UK.
+UK Border Control officers will scan passports of all passengers who have been outside the UK.
 Only those people who have the right to enter the United Kingdom are allowed to do so.

-The UK Passport Service has tips and full details of immigration requirements.
+The UK Passport Office has tips and full details of immigration requirements.

 For the Republic of Ireland all passengers must have a form of ID which proves their nationality/citizenship for immigration purposes.